veerdosi/miniproject_SC1015/README.md

 - **Correlation heatmap**: Displays a heatmap to visualize the correlation between numerical variables.
 - **Radar Chart**: to compare multiple variables simultaneously for different group

+### Initial Data Driven Insights

+- The age distribution chart reveals a bell-shaped curve, suggesting a normally distributed age range with most subjects falling between 50 and 60 years old.
+Older age groups seem to be more represented in the dataset, which aligns with the increased risk of heart disease in the aging population.
+The correlation with heart disease is also positive, reaffirming the need to consider age as a significant risk factor in the predictive model.
+- For the variable RestingBP, While most subjects are within the normal range, the presence of subjects with higher values suggests a segment at risk.
+The correlation with heart disease is modest, indicating it should be a part of the risk assessment, albeit not the strongest predictor.
+- The cholesterol graph exhibits a right-skewed distribution, with a peak suggesting that most individuals have cholesterol levels around the 200 to 300 mg/dL range.
+High cholesterol is a significant concern for heart disease.its negative correlation with 'MaxHR' suggests that individuals with higher cholesterol might have reduced cardiac performance.
+Its negative correlation with heart disease in the heatmap may need further investigation, as higher cholesterol is typically a risk factor for heart disease.
+- In the fasting blood sugar chart, we see a bimodal distribution, where most individuals have a fasting blood sugar below the diabetes threshold, but a substantial number exceed it, highlighting a subgroup at elevated risk.Its positive correlation with heart disease reaffirms its inclusion in the predictive model.
+- The MaxHR data portrays a near-normal distribution, with some outliers.
+A higher maximum heart rate during exercise is generally healthier, as shown by the negative correlation with HeartDisease.
+- Presence of Heart Disease outcome shows a nearly even split in the dataset, suggesting our dataset has a balanced representation of cases with and without heart disease, which is ideal for model training.

 ### Methodology: Data Modelling

 #### Data Preprocessing